Famous Bass Singers: 21 of the Most Talented Ones

 Peter Steele

-Peter Steele is not only a famous bass singer but also the lead vocalist and songwriter of the heavy metal band Type O Negative.
-Steele’s vocals have been described as “somewhere between singing and barking”.
+Peter Steele is not only a famous bass singer but also the lead vocalist and songwriter of the heavy metal band Type O Negative, brought a unique and haunting resonance to the metal scene.

 Avi Kaplan